 Research summaries are questions that focus on the experiment design and interpretation of results.

-For these questions you will be given a passage which describes an experiment or two, and asked to identify different parts of the experiment, as well as identify any errors, and interpret the results.
+For these questions, you receive a passage describing an experiment or two.
+The test asks you to identify different parts of the experiment, as well as identify any errors, and interpret the results.

 Many of these questions have to do with the scientific method, so read the passage thoroughly and refer back to it while answering the questions.